-The full list of questions used and information on administering the assessment tool is provided on a separate page: (XXXX)
+The full list of questions used and information on administering the assessment tool is provided at the end of the paper.

 Respondents then rated each statement on an online survey.
 In the current data set, 3200 respondents completed an inventory of 39 items.
 A factor analysis was then performed on this data to separate the statements into clusters where items within each cluster were as highly correlated as possible while clusters themselves were as uncorrelated as possible.
 This methodology achieved three goals: